bsyk/gcp-letsencrypt/README.md

 1. Create a Cloud DNS Zone
 This needs to be properly registered with your registar.
 1. Grant `cloudbuild` IAM Role permissions
-As Cloud Build will be interacting with the load-balancer and Cloud DNS, the cloudbuild account needs permissiosn to do so.
+As Cloud Build will be interacting with the load-balancer and Cloud DNS, the cloudbuild account needs permissions to do so.
+1. Grant CertBot permissions to modidfy DNS records
 1. Setup a Cloud Build Trigger

 ### Create an HTTPS Load-balancer